 The concept of Mission Critical Services such as “Mission Critical Push To Talk" (MCPTT), “Mission Critical Data" (MCData) and “Mission Critical Video" (MCVideo) started with 3GPP Release-13 and is ongoing in current Releases.
 The Future Railway Mobile Communication System (FRMCS) is based on these Mission Critical Features.

 The goal of this MCX Plugtests event was to validate the interoperability of a variety of implementations using different scenarios based on 3GPP Mission Critical Services in Release-17.
-The MCX Plugtests event will also test FRMCS capabilities like Functional Aliases, Multi-talker, User and Group Regrouping, MCData IP Connectivity and complex emergency call handling.
+The MCX Plugtests event did also test FRMCS capabilities like Functional Aliases, Multi-talker, User and Group Regrouping, MCData IP Connectivity and complex emergency call handling.
 The MCX Plugtests event was, besides mission critical features which have been tested in past events over 4G network, extended to initially test Mission Critical Services over 5G test network.
 Specific focus was put to inter-system communications including IWF and inter-MCX scenarios.
 The tests are based on 3GPP, ETSI and IETF standards and are designed for:

 - MCS Application Servers (MCPTT, MCDATA, MCVIDEO)